 Combination brows, also referred to as ombre or powder brows, is a cosmetic tattooing technique that enhances the look of eyebrows.
 This technique involves using a handheld tool that deposits pigment into the skin to create a gradient effect, transitioning from lighter to darker tones.
 The healing process for combination brows varies, taking roughly 2-4 weeks, depending on the person’s skin type and the extent of the procedure.

-With time, the color of the combination brows will naturally fade, and a touch-up session may be necessary to maintain their appearance.
+With time, the color of the combination brows soft shading will naturally fade, and a touch-up session may be necessary to maintain their appearance.
 If cared for properly, combination brows can last for 1-2 years before requiring a touch-up session.

-Combination Brows Healing Process Day By Day
+Combination Brows Healing Process Day-By-Day

 The eyebrows will begin to scab and peel as the outer layers of the epidermis start to exfoliate.
 It is important to avoid picking or scratching the eyebrows, as this can cause scarring or pigment loss.
 The color of the eyebrows may also lighten slightly during this time.